kaionabuco/shoui520.github.io/docs/new-guide-preview.md

 3. Learning grammar through a YouTube playlist.
 4. Starting immersion with easy content and with high repetition.
 This is how you will be spending most of your time.

-## 2.2 Hiragana and Katakana
+## 2.2 #Hiragana# and #Katakana#
 ![Hiragana and Katakana](img/kana3.png)
-Hiragana and katakana, these two are parts of the Japanese writing system.
-The 3rd part of it being kanji.
+#Hiragana# and #katakana# are two components of the Japanese writing system (the third one being #kanji#).
+They are collectively referred to as the #kana#.

-Japanese's writing system can be described as more of a "syllabary" than an alphabet.
-It is technically wrong to call these alphabets, as each character represents a syllable rather than a vowel or consonant.
-Take for example, "か", this reads as "ka".
+The Japanese writing system is better described as a syllabary rather than an alphabet.
+In fact, it's incorrect to call #hiragana# and #katakana# alphabets, as each character represents an entire syllable instead of a single letter.
+For example, the symbol「か」is pronounced as [ka].

- Hiragana and katakana are collectively referred to as the "**kana**".
 ### Hiragana
 <figure>
   <img src="/img/hiragana.png" />
-  <figcaption>An example of a couple hiragana.
-This isn't all of them.</figcaption>
+  <figcaption>An example of a couple #hiragana#.
+This isn't a comprehensive chart.</figcaption>
 </figure>
-Hiragana can be described as the "main alphabet" of Japanese.
-It's used in grammatical things, parts of words with Japanese origin, for words that aren't usually written in kanji, and sometimes names.
-It's the curly and cute variant of kana.
+#Hiragana# can be thought of as the "main alphabet" of Japanese.
+It's used for grammatical elements, in words of Japanese origin, for words that aren't usually written in #kanji#, and sometimes given names.
+It's the curlier and cutesy variant of #kana#.

 ### Katakana

 ![Katakana](img/katakana.png)
-Katakana is the angular and pointy version of kana.
-It has the exact same sounds as hiragana.
-It's used in loan words (words borrowed from other languages like English), onomatopoeia words (Japanese is full of these!) and slang words.
+#Katakana# is the sharper and more angular version of #kana#.
+Each #katakana# symbol mirrors a #hiragana# counterpart which shares the same pronunciation.
+This variant of #kana# is used in loan words (words borrowed from other languages like English), onomatopoeia (Japanese is full of these!), and slang.
 It may also be used in names, mainly foreign names.

-### How you are going to learn the Kana
+### How you are going to learn the #Kana#

 #### Step 1 - the chart

-First I want you to take a good look at this kana chart
+First, I want you to take a good look at this #kana# chart:

 ![Hiragana and Katakana full chart](img/hiragana_katakana_LARGE.png)
-<a href="/img/hiragana_katakana_LARGE.png" target="_blank">View in browser</a><br>
+<a href="/img/hiragana_katakana_LARGE.png" target="_blank">View in browser (higher resolution)</a><br>
 <a href="/img/hiragana_katakana_LARGE.png" download>
 Download image</a>

-This chart will come in really handy when you are learning to read the kana.
-I recommend you save it.
+This chart will come in really handy while you're learning to read #kana#.
+I recommend you download it.

 #### Step 2 - the YouTube video